PeterLu7799/documents/AppleML/Apple Machine Learning.md

 #### Turi Create

-Apple provides a open source toolkits for creating Core ML models via Python.
+Apple provides a open source toolkits for creating Core ML models via Python and it can take advantage of using the NVIDIA GPU.

 * [Documentation](https://apple.github.io/turicreate/docs/userguide/)
 * [Github](https://github.com/apple/turicreate#documentation)